webealin/homelab-blog/content/posts/how-to-start-a-blog-i/index.md

 ## Changing the look & feel

- While you could theoretically write your own layout, easiest is to use one of the various [themes](https://themes.gohugo.io/) hugo provides.
-The ones I liked most are [Blowfish](https://blowfish.page/), [Congo](https://themes.gohugo.io/themes/congo/) and [LoveIt](https://hugoloveit.com/).
+ While you could theoretically write your own layout, it's easiest to use one of the various [themes](https://themes.gohugo.io/) hugo provides.
+The ones I like most are [Blowfish](https://blowfish.page/), [Congo](https://themes.gohugo.io/themes/congo/) and [LoveIt](https://hugoloveit.com/).
 Turns out, Blowfish is basically a fork of Congo and as it has a pretty detailed [documentation](https://blowfish.page/docs/) I will install this one for the blog.

 {{< alert "lightbulb" >}}
 **Note!** While you can absolutely take any theme you want, note that the configuration from this point on depends on the theme you use!